Are you searching for an LSAT study partner? In this post, we discuss how to find a good one and how to get the most out of your work together.

 This can be the hard part.
 I think it is unfair to force your friend to take the LSAT just because you need a study buddy.

 Forums like TLS can sometimes be helpful, but the hive-mind culture that pervades many of these forums often results in discussions dominated by uncritical conformity rather than collective intelligence.
 Even if the culture doesn’t bother you, it’s often hard to find someone who is truly serious about studying.
-It’s a harsh reality that most people who start out studying for the LSAT either don’t take it seriously enough to realize their full potential, or they give up all together.
+It’s a harsh reality that most people who start out studying for the LSAT either don’t take it seriously enough to realize their full potential or they give up altogether.
 To avoid this, you might want to wait until you have seen your potential study buddy posting a bit and are sure they have a similar level of commitment.
 Again, if someone can’t study effectively without a study partner, chances are they won’t do much better with one.

 If you’re looking for support, my number one recommendation would be to join the LSAT Mastermind Group. is our private LSAT mastermind forum.
 I’m consistently impressed with the incredible drive and commitment of our members.
 Generally, making the commitment to join something like the LSAT mastermind group weeds out the unserious people.